Ghiffari-Alfarisy/machinelearningwithpython/README.md

 # machinelearningwithpython
-This is an introduction to machine learning with python Lets getting closer to machine learning by exploring its fundamental knowledge, model, and algorithm
+This is an introduction to machine learning with python.
+Lets getting closer to machine learning by exploring its fundamental knowledge, model, and algorithm.